 The Company has employment agreements with each of the executive officers which are described above.
-Assuming the executive officer's employment was terminated because of death or disability, under the employment agreement he or she would receive benefits under the Company's disability plan or the Company's life insurance plans, as applicable.
+Assuming the executive officer's employment was terminated because of death or disability, under the employment agreement he or she (or his or her beneficiaries) would receive benefits under the Company's disability plan or the Company's life insurance plans, as applicable.
 In addition, the executive officer's vested stock options would remain exercisable for three months in the case of death and for one year in the case of disability.

-PAYMENTS/BENEFITS UPON TERMINATION BY THE EMPLOYEE WITH GOOD REASON OR BY THE COMPANY WITH NO REASON
+PAYMENTS/BENEFITS UPON TERMINATION BY THE EMPLOYEE WITH GOOD REASON OR BY THE COMPANY WITHOUT CAUSE

-Assuming the executive officer terminated his or her employment for good reason following certain actions by the Company or the Company terminated his or her employment for reasons other than cause, death or disability, under the employment agreement the Company would continue to pay his or her base salary and bonus for two years following termination for Mr. Richey and Mr. Muenster and for one year for Ms. Barclay; however, each executive officer could elect to receive these payments in lump sums on or about March 15 of the calendar year following the calendar year in which the termination occurs.
+Assuming the executive officer terminated his or her employment for Good Reason following certain actions by the Company or the Company terminated his or her employment for reasons other than cause, death or disability, prior to a Change in Control, under the employment agreement the Company would continue to pay his or her base salary and bonus for two years following termination; however, each executive officer could elect to receive these payments in lump sums on or about March 15 of the calendar year following the calendar year in which the termination occurs.
 Further, certain benefits would continue after such termination.
 In addition, the executive officer's outstanding stock options would vest and become exercisable and his or her earned but unvested shares of performance-accelerated restricted stock would vest and be distributed.
 These payments and benefits would be conditioned upon the executive officer not soliciting employees, customers or distributors of the Company for a specified period.
 In addition, the executive officer would be required to execute the Company's standard severance agreement and release.